 Hellenized: strongly influenced by Greek and Roman culture and society.

-Discovery: Hundreds of scrolls in caves near the Dead Sea, 3rd century BC to 1st century AD.
+Discovery: Hundreds of scrolls in caves near the Dead Sea, dating from the 3rd century BC to the 1st century AD.

 Qumran: the ruins of an Essene community center found near the discovery sites of the Dead Sea Scrolls.